FINMA as Regulator of the Banking Sector

 The board of directors must have adequate management expertise and specialist knowledge and experience of the banking and financial services sector.
 It must be sufficiently diversified so that all key aspects of the business are adequately represented, including finance, accounting and risk management.
 Board members are appointed by the shareholders' meeting (if the bank is organised in the form of a joint stock company).

-The board of directors must define the requirements for its members, the chairman, and the members of its sub-committees.
+The board of directors must define the requirements for its members, the chairman and the members of its committees.
 The board of directors must critically assess its performance at least once a year and must record the results in writing.

 Good Reputation and Proper Business Conduct

 Each member of the board of directors and executive management must maintain a good reputation and fulfil the requirement of proper business conduct ("fit and proper" requirements).
-Any change in the board of directors or the executive management must be notified to and approved by FINMA in advance of such change occurring.
-The information and documents to be provided to FINMA are set out in article 8 of the Banking Ordinance and the relevant FINMA guidelines.
+Any change in the board of directors or the executive management must be notified to and approved by FINMA prior to such change occurring.
+The information and documents to be provided to FINMA are set out in Article 8 of the Banking Ordinance and the relevant FINMA guidelines.
 Members of the executive management must have their domicile in a place that allows them to perform their tasks in an effective and responsible manner.

 Compensation System for Independent Control Bodies